hlavacs/ViennaGameAILibrary/README.md

 ```
 add_executable(Demo src/demo_PathFinding.cpp ${PROJECT_SOURCE_DIR}/include/ViennaGameAILibrary.hpp)
 ```
+In the line above, the pathfinding example is used as the running demo.
 # Code documentation
 Documentation is generated using Doxygen.
 To see it, open ```index.html``` which can be found in the *docs* folder.